 - On the Discussion Board page, the course discussion board and all group discussion boards appear.
 Select a group discussion board.

 - On the next Discussion Board page, select Edit in the forum's menu.

 - On the Edit Forum page, you can edit all settings, including the name and description, which appears in the Description column on the group discussion board page.
 You can edit the forum availability and enable grading for the forum or threads.

 You or any group member can create more forums in a group discussion board.

 Doesn't seem familiar?
 Jump to the "Original" help about enabling group discussions.

 When you create a discussion, you can assign groups to focus the conversation.
 You may want to use discussion groups to help students feel more comfortable conversing in a course, since there are fewer people involved.
 Group discussions can also help students feel more free to speak their minds.

 You can assign groups in a discussion in the Discussion Settings.
-Select the gear icon and then Make discussion groups.
+Select the gear icon and then Assign to groups.
 You're brought to the Create Groups page.

 Group discussions can't be graded.
 If you want to grade the discussion, you'll have to remove the groups from the discussion, save it, and then reopen the discussion settings.
 You can align goals with a group discussion.